-The Office for Academic Affairs through its Office for the Advancement of Research, in collaboration with Undergraduate Studies and a faculty leadership committee representing Africana Studies (Jessica Gordon-Nembhard), Latinx Studies (José Luis Morín), and SEEK (Monika Son), is sponsoring a year-long community dialogue on racial justice research and scholarship across the disciplines.
-John Jay College faculty, students, and the broader community are invited to join us for four panel discussions that will serve as the lead-in to a more in-depth, hands-on approach to changing the way we teach and learn – specifically, by facilitating meaningful engagement with scholarship by and about people of color, and promoting the incorporation of research on structural inequities into curriculum college-wide.
-Over the course of the 2020-2021 academic year, these events will cover multi-dimensional topics including:
+The Office for Academic Affairs through its Office for the Advancement of Research, in collaboration with Undergraduate Studies and a faculty leadership committee representing Africana Studies (Jessica Gordon-Nembhard), Latinx Studies (José Luis Morín), and SEEK (Monika Son), sponsored a year-long community dialogue on racial justice research and scholarship across the disciplines.
+John Jay College faculty, students, and the broader community were invited to join four panel discussions and four hands-on workshops that invited a more in-depth discussion about changing the ways we teach and learn – specifically, by facilitating meaningful engagement with scholarship by and about people of color, and promoting the incorporation of research on structural inequities into curriculum college-wide.
+Over the course of the 2020-2021 academic year, events covered multi-dimensional topics including:

 - racial disparities in health and mental health and trauma-informed pedagogy;